 Individual students or small groups have the chance to imagine a sustainability-related project and have it fully funded up to $3,000 in Green Grant money per academic year!
 These projects/initiatives should makes a positive change on campus or within Putnam County.
 Applying for a Green Grant isn't just about funding, the two-semester process brings students together to see an initial idea develop into an impactful project ready for completion.
 Students of all majors and skillsets may apply on a rolling basis each academic year and will have until the end of the spring semester to implement the project using approved Green Grant funds.

-Become a part of real-world changes that positively impact Putnam County's environment and people
+Become a part of real-world changes that positively impact the Putnam County community.

 Green Grants- Up to $3,000

-2. Submit your official grant application (document linked above) anytime throughout the academic year, keeping in mind that all funds must be spent by May 5th
+2. Submit your official grant application (document linked above) anytime throughout the academic year, keeping in mind that all funds must be spent by the end of the academic year.

 Examples of Green Grant initiatives: